autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 - To develop the perception component architecture specialized for specific / limited ODDs.
 - To achieve the complete functionality and capability.
-- To outperform the recogniton capability of human drivers.
+- To outperform the recognition capability of human drivers.
 - To achieve "100% accuracy" or "error-free recognition".

 ## High-level architecture